sachinchoolur/lightGallery/site-astro/src/content/docs/accessibility.md

 ---

-lightGallery v3 ships one accessibility contract across the vanilla library and the React, Vue and Angular packages — the suites for all four run [axe](https://github.com/dequelabs/axe-core) checks against WCAG 2.0/2.1 A and AA rules.
+lightGallery v3 ships one accessibility contract across the vanilla library and the React, Vue and Angular packages, the suites for all four run [axe](https://github.com/dequelabs/axe-core) checks against WCAG 2.0/2.1 A and AA rules.